Mahadeva (Kakatiya dynasty): Reign

 Only two inscriptions from Mahadeva's reign are available: the 1197 CE Sundella (near Peddapalli) inscription and an undated, broken inscription found at the Warangal Fort.
 Like his predecessors, Mahadeva was a Shaivite; Dhruveshvara was his spiritual guru.

 Epigraphic and literary evidence suggests that Mahadeva invaded the neighbouring Seuna (Yadava) kingdom during the reign of the Yadava king Jaitugi (r. c.
 1192-1200) alias Jaitrapala.
 He was killed in a battle, while seated on an elephant at night, in 1198-1199 CE.

 This account is also supported by the literary texts such as Pratapa-charita and Soma-deva-rajiya.
 The Pratapa-charita (or Pratapa-charitamu) states that Mahadeva was a brave warrior who died during an attack on the Yadava capital Devagiri, while fighting seated on an elephant.

-According to the Khamdavalli inscription and the 1249-1250 CE Yenamadala inscriptions of the Kakatiyas, while plundering the enemy's town, Mahadeva fell asleep on the two temples of a female elephant, "stained with blood as if smeared with the red sandal of the breasts of the goddess of victory in the night."
+According to the Khamdavalli and the 1249-1250 CE Yenamadala inscriptions of the Kakatiyas, while plundering the enemy's town, Mahadeva fell asleep on the two temples of a female elephant, "stained with blood as if smeared with the red sandal of the breasts of the goddess of victory in the night."
 When he woke, he found himself "reclining on the bosom of a celestial nymph."

 According to the Patna inscription of the Yadava king Simhana II, the earlier Yadava king Jaitrapala (Jaitugi) defeated the king of Andhra.
 The Paithan inscription of the Yadava king Ramachandra states that Jaitrapala defeated the king of "Trikalinga" (a mistake for "Tilinga", that is, Telangana).

 The Bayyaram tank inscription names Kataka-chura-kara as a title of Mahadeva, which suggests that he plundered the Kalachuri capital Kalyana (Kataka).
 This probably happened during his expedition to the Yadava kingdom.